Holocaust survivor Friedländer dies at the age of 103

 From hiding place to hiding place

-Selten war ich so beehrt, eine Persönlichkeit zu kennen wie die wundervolle Margot Friedländer.
+Selten war ich so beehrt, eine Persönlichkeit zu kennen wie die wundervolle Margot Friedländer.— Omid Nouripour (@nouripour) May 9, 2025

-Towards the end of the war, she saw the misery of the people who came out of Auschwitz in the turmoil of the last days.
+Towards the end of the war, she saw the misery of the people who came out of Auschwitz in the turmoil of the final days.
 It became clear to her that she would never see her mother and brother again.
 She went to the USA with her husband Adolf Friedländer, where she worked in a clothes store and as a travel agent.
 He was by her side for more than 50 years.
-"We had both experienced the same thing, we both had the same pain, we didn't need to talk about it," she later said.
+"We had both experienced the same thing, we both had the same pain, we didn't need to talk about it," she said later.
 Her husband died in 1997.

 "Don't call it homesickness"